Gigantoproductus giganteus: Distribution and habitat

 The fossil record suggests that Gigantoproductus giganteus was common between about 345 and 328 million years ago.
 Fossils have been found in Europe, Asia and North Africa.
 The morphology of the shell makes it likely that it lived on the seabed, partially buried in sand or mud, in shallow water in locations with strong waves and currents.
 Here its large size, its heavy weight, its ears and spines would have helped provide stability, preventing it from rolling around.

 Biology

 These brachiopods were photoautotrophic.
 Like other brachiopods, Gigantoproductus giganteus was a filter feeder, using its lophophore, a specialist feeding organ, to extract planktonic particles from the water.
 Reproduction was likely to have involved release of gametes into the water column.
-Gigantoproductus giganteus, like the vast majority of other brachiopod species, may have become extinct after a catastrophic event known as the Permian–Triassic extinction event which occurred about 252 million years ago.